14 June 2017

 Furthermore, the financial system is highly integrated.
 The recent financial crisis has shown how quickly and forcefully problems in the financial sector can spread if not effectively tackled.

-Once declared failing or likely to fail, the bank is taken over by the Single Resolution Board – the resolution authority for significant banks in the euro area, as well as for cross-border less significant banks.
+Once declared failing or likely to fail, the bank is taken over by the Single Resolution Board – the resolution authority for significant banks under European banking supervision, as well as for cross-border less significant banks.
 It decides whether there is a public interest in the bank’s resolution (if not, the bank is liquidated) and which resolution measures should apply.

 The key objectives in resolution are:

-The ECB, which directly supervises around 120 significant banks in the euro area, closely cooperates with the Single Resolution Board throughout the resolution process.
+The ECB, which directly supervises around 120 significant banks, closely cooperates with the Single Resolution Board throughout the resolution process.

 Planning is an essential component of the effective resolution of banks declared failing or likely to fail.